Abrupt transitions in the optimization of diffusion with distributed resetting: Last resetting position before absorption

 and its most probable position $\hat{z}_l\equiv{\arg \max}_{z}\,\rho_{l}(z)$ is shifted to the left of $\mu$ and given by $\hat{z}_l={\rm max[1,\mu-\alpha_0\sigma^2]}$.
 In other words,

 Given a distribution $\rho(z)$ with parameters $(\mu,\sigma)$, Eq. (\ref{hatz}) shows that for $r$ large enough, $\rho_l(z)$ is peaked at $z=1$, the left edge of the support.
-Hence, successful diffusive bouts are those that tend to start close to the target (\lq\lq energetic" regime).
-Conversely, for very small $r$, $\rho_l(z)\simeq\rho(z)$ hence the most successful bouts are those that start where $\rho(z)$ is maximal (\lq\lq entropic" regime).
+Hence, successful diffusive paths are those that tend to start close to the target (\lq\lq energetic" regime).
+Conversely, for very small $r$, $\rho_l(z)\simeq\rho(z)$ hence the most successful paths are those that start where $\rho(z)$ is maximal (\lq\lq entropic" regime).

 The optimal rate can belong to either qualitative regime, depending on $(\mu,\sigma)$.
 The large discontinuities in $r^*$ in Fig. \ref{fig:jumps_r_T}a or \ref{fig:jumps_r_T}b, can actually be interpreted as an abrupt regime change.
 Fixing $\sigma$, before the discontinuity ($\mu<\mu_t(\sigma)$), the optimal rate is relatively large, indicating that this strategy relies on the positions that are closer to the target.
 However, after the discontinuity ($\mu>\mu_t(\sigma)$), the rate can be significantly smaller, so that the searcher is optimal thanks to the central part of $\rho(z)$, which is farther away but where resetting predominantly occurs.
 This regime change can be understood by noticing that when $\mu$ increases at fixed $\sigma$, it becomes very unlikely to reset near the left edge, since $\rho(z=1)\sim e^{-\mu^2/2\sigma^2}\to 0$.
-Therefore, the optimal resetting rate must be small in order to allow the bouts starting from the central part of the distribution to reach the target.
+Therefore, the optimal resetting rate must be small in order to allow the paths starting from the central part of the distribution to reach the target.